nullservices/eq-xp-parser/README.md

 - **Session Logging**: Logs events into a CSV file for later analysis.
 - **Customizable Display**: Toggle display preferences for various statistics.
 - **GUI with Tkinter**: Interactive GUI for ease of use.
+- **Time to Next Level**: Calculates and displays the estimated time to reach the next level based on current XP gain rate.
+- **Current XP Percentage**: Displays the current XP percentage based on user input and XP gained.

 ## Requirements